 This week on Two Writing Teachers, we each chose another co-author’s previously published post to feature as part of our very own Throwback Week.

-At the end of this week, the second marking period will officially come to an end for many of us, and so will the first half of our school year.
-This is the… Continue reading
+At the end of this week, the second marking period will officially come to an end for many of us, and so will the first half of our school year. … Continue Reading Aim Higher: Some Tools For Mid Year Assessments

 Valuable lessons can be learned when an assessment tool designed for one genre is used to assess another.